go-functional/core/typeclass/README.md

 ## Warning

-Type classes in Go don't fit into the langauge very well, and here's why:
+Type classes in Go don't fit into the language very well, and here's why:

 1. Go doesn't have generics or classical higher-order functions
 2. The Go compiler doesn't have the ability to implicitly convert one type to another